-The next step is build the trigger for the animation and for this you need the Pulse patch.
+The next step is build the trigger for the animation.
+For this you need the Pulse patch.
 So, double-click in the Patch Editor, select Pulse from the menu and click Insert.
 Then, connect the unnamed port on the Eyebrows Raised patch to the On/Off port on the Pulse patch.

 To connect it to the eye, you'll need to make the values from the patches you've already inserted affect the rotation of the eye.
-To do this, select right_eyeA0 in the Scene tab and click the circle next to Rotation in the Inspector panel.
-You should now see a right_eyeA0 rotation patch in the Patch Editor.
-Now, connect the Value port on the Transition patch to the right_eyeA0 patch you just inserted.
+To do this:

 To test what you've built, click Run in the Toolbar and raise your eyebrows.
 When your eyebrows are raised, you should see the right eye rotate.
 Once you've seen it, click Stop in the Toolbar.

-Your effect should now be ready!
-To check that it works, click Run in the Toolbar and raise your eyebrows.
-You should now see both eyes rotate.
+Your effect should be ready!
+To check it works, click Run in the Toolbar and raise your eyebrows.
+You should see both eyes rotate.